 My creative side has always been influencing my life.
 I always had a project going.
 Whether it be sand castles as a kid or models as a young man.
 Loving the process drove me.
 When it was time to take my place in the world as an adult, the distractions of earning a living and paying for my life, shifted my focus away from my passion.
 It wasn’t until my early twenties over a late night dinner that a friend said to me, “You must always make time for your art”.
 “It doesn’t matter what you do, just do it”.
 Those words really changed me.
 I could not ignore my passion any longer without knowing I was missing out on something important.
 I woke up the next day and went to work.
 I’m the third generation metal worker continuing in my family’s foot steps in a machine shop in Rockport, Massachusetts.
 But at the end of the day, I stayed a little later and began to weld things together.
 It was just art time, just because.
-My life today as I approach twenty years of creating my art, sparked from that late night conversation with friends.
+My life today as I approach twenty five years of creating my art, sparked from that late night conversation with friends.
 Many people ask me how all this started and for me the answer is simple.